morgangreenwalt/sequelized-burgerlicious/README.md

 Burgerlicious (Sequelize)
 -------

-An interactive web application that tracks burgers a user would like to "try".
+An interactive web application that tracks burgers you'd like to "try".
 Once tried, you can mark "complete" to view all the burgers you've tried.

 Technologies used:
 1. Node.js